passcraft/microfeed/README.md

 ## 🚀 Installation

-Roughly you'll follow these steps to install a microfeed instance to Cloudflare:
+Roughly you'll follow these steps to install a yaar instance to Cloudflare:

-1. Fork the [microfeed repo](https://github.com/microfeed/microfeed) to your personal (or organizational) GitHub account.
+1. Fork the [yaar repo](https://github.com/yaar/yaar) to your personal (or organizational) GitHub account.
 2. Obtain Cloudflare API tokens and save them as secrets on your forked GitHub repository.
 3. Use the predefined GitHub Action in your forked repository to deploy the code to Cloudflare Pages, using the secrets from step 2.
 4. Make a few clicks on Cloudflare's dashboard to set up custom domains and configure some security settings.
 5. Done.
 Start publishing!

 > We understand that not everyone is comfortable with reading documentation, so we've made it as easy as possible
-> to get started with microfeed.
+> to get started with yaar.
 However, we'd love to see Cloudflare implement a "Login with Cloudflare" OAuth feature,
-> which would allow for almost one-click deployment of microfeed.
+> which would allow for almost one-click deployment of yaar.
 In the meantime, we've tried to make the setup process
 > as straightforward as possible for tech-savvy users.

 ### Prerequisites